Welford History, Family Crest & Coats of Arms

 Early History of the Welford family

-Another 171 words (12 lines of text) covering the years 1190 and 1461 are included under the topic Early Welford History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Welford research.
+Another 119 words (8 lines of text) covering the years 1190, 1606, 1650 and 1461 are included under the topic Early Welford History in all our PDF Extended History products and printed products wherever possible.

 Welford Spelling Variations